The work of CLTLC is guided by 3 focus areas: water quality enhancement, natural areas preservation, and environmental

 Restoration at the Clear Lake Nature Preserve

-The restoration goals at our Clear Lake Nature Preserve are to enhance and restore the ecosystem health, diversity, vitality, and beauty back to an open oak woodland or oak savanna.
+The restoration goals at our Clear Lake Nature Preserve are to enhance and restore the ecosystem health, diversity, vitality, and beauty back to an open oak woodland and oak savanna.

 Converting this 45 acre tract to an open oak woodland requires a selective harvest and a prescribed fire.
 Over several months in 2016-2017 large equipment removed carefully selected trees from Brennan Woods and other portions of the Clear Lake Nature Preserve.
 Removing these carefully selected trees will help us reach our restoration goal of opening up the canopy to allow more light to reach the forest floor.

 Finally, we are installing a two mile hiking trail through the preserve.
 By creating the trail we will help protect important features of the preserve while encouraging exploration and enjoyment of this beautiful property.
 Send us photos of your favorite scenes as you hike the trails or join us on periodic guided hikes which will be posted on our website and Facebook page!

 LARE Funded Dredging on Clear Lake